jawhar-healthcare/MedicareAdvantage_Pre_Conversion_LTV/README.md

 This repo contains python scripts and notebooks for querying ISC, Zipcode, Jornaya, and TransUnion Data, its preprocessing, and subsequent modelling of regression algorithms on this MA data for the purpose of calculating Pre Conversion LTV for Medicare Advantage phone, online lead forms and data lead pings.

+## Brief descriptions on the repo's files

+### main.py
+- Main python script for collating the MA dataset with all Pre-conversion and Post-conversion LTV values, that which will be used for regression model development.

+### Pipfile
+- Pipfile facilitates the creation of a virtual environment or a pipenv (pip environment) in the MLflow container

+### Pipfile.lock
+- This file is created automatically when we build a pipenv

 ## Brief descriptions on the repo's folders and their contents:

 ### config